Display a slider widget to select items from a list.

 value (a supported type or a tuple/list of supported types or None)

 The value of the slider when it first renders.
 If a tuple/list of two values is passed here, then a range slider with those lower and upper bounds is rendered.
 For example, if set to (1, 10) the slider will have a selectable range between 1 and 10.
 Defaults to first option.

 Function to modify the display of the labels from the options. argument.
 It receives the option as an argument and its output will be cast to str.

-An optional string or integer to use as the unique key for the widget.
+An optional string to use as the unique key for the widget.
 If this is omitted, a key will be generated for the widget based on its content.
 Multiple widgets of the same type may not share the same key.

 An optional tooltip that gets displayed next to the select slider.

 An optional callback invoked when this select_slider's value changes.